Last Updated on 2nd August 2021 by Ajmer Singh

 WP Optimize is one of the best database optimization plugin for WordPress.
-And in this article, I am going to help you in Wp Optimize best settings configuration for WordPress.
+And in this article, I am going to help you set up Wp Optimize best settings configuration for WordPress.

-I am using these 3 combinations with SiteGround managed hosting account.
 I prefer managed hosting because with managed hosting you can get the best results with your website.
-SiteGround managed hosting has also their own cache plugin SG Optimizer which is only for SiteGround users.
+SiteGround managed hosting has also its own cache plugin SG Optimizer which is only for SiteGround users.

 WP Optimize + Autoptimize + SG Optimizer + CloudFlare that’s my combination and look at the results below.